Randy Guertin ’18

 Overview

-After graduating from Vassar in 2018 with a double major in Biochemistry and Francophone Studies, Randy Guertin (he/they) began working at the GRCF, a genetics research and biobank core facility located within Johns Hopkins Hospital in Baltimore.
-There, he learned about contemporary methods in cell culture and cryopreservation and assisted as an essential worker with the collecting and processing of SARS-CoV-2 patient bio-samples.
-In 2021 he moved to Ware, Massachusetts, where he now works within a Family Resource Center—a community organization that finds emotional support and practical assistance for community members.
-There he organizes community events, leads a LGBTQIATS+ teen support group, facilitates evidence-based parenting courses and staff wide inclusivity and diversity trainings, and assists with community member intakes and service provisions.
+After graduating from Vassar in 2018 with a double major in biochemistry and Francophone studies, Randy Guertin (he/they) began working at the GRCF, a genetics research and biobank core facility located within Johns Hopkins Hospital in Baltimore, MD.
+In 2021, he moved to Ware, MA where he now works within a Family Resource Center—a community organization that supports families and individuals seeking health, safety, educational, and employment services.
+There he organizes community and group events, leads a LGBTQIATS+ support group and a teen support group, facilitates evidence-based parenting courses, and works with statewide programs on community engagement and policy.

 Advice to Students: